 - Click on the description field (left of the Start button) to add details to your time entry (project, description, etc).

-- Autocomplete function will help you out by offering you already typed in words.
-Autocomplete works in all time entry edit fields.
+- An Autocomplete function will suggest words that you've previously typed.
+It works in all time entry edit fields.

 - Click on the cogwheel menu icon and choose “Use manual mode”.

-- Click on the entry to open up editing window.
+- Click on the entry to open up the editing window.